Chevrolet Biscayne: Second generation (1959–1960)

 In 1959, the car was redesigned, and now sat on an inch-and-a-half (1.5 in) longer wheelbase.
 In 1959 the two-door Utility Sedan appeared, a version lacking a rear seat and being intended as a delivery vehicle.
 In total, there was 2 different body styles, 2-door sedan and 4-door sedan.
 The Chevrolet Biscayne had a price of $2,365, the entry level Biscayne Fleet Master had a price of $2,295 and the top level Impala had a price of $2,772.

-1960 Chevy Biscayne were used as presidential vehicle in South Korea.
+A 1960 Chevy Biscayne was used as a presidential vehicle in South Korea.

 Biscayne Fleetmaster

 In 1960, a lower-priced, sparsely trimmed version of the Biscayne called the Fleetmaster was produced.
-Aimed primarily at the fleet market, the Fleetmaster included a lower grade of upholstery than the standard Biscayne and deleted routine convenience items such as a cigarette lighter, door armrests, and passenger-side sun visor.
+Aimed primarily at the fleet market, the Fleetmaster included a lower grade of upholstery than the standard Biscayne and deleted routine convenience items, such as a cigarette lighter, door armrests, and passenger-side sun visor.
 In addition, many parts were painted rather than chrome plated.
 Both two- and four-door sedans were available.

 A number of economy-minded options were available exclusive to the Fleetmaster model, although the performance-oriented engines and transmissions were also available (for police applications or performance-oriented customers who wanted the lightest car possible).
 The Fleetmaster was dropped after 1961.
 Under 5,000 of them were made.